shassain/skills/readme.md

-### :scroll: Prueba de Habilidades
+### :scroll: Test of Skills

 Prueba de habilidades.

 ## :books: Introduccion

 <p align="center">
-La siguiente prueba de habilidades es para la empresa A2O Dev, todo en base a los
+The following skills test is for A2O Dev company, all based on the
-<a href="https://docs.google.com/document/d/1O_me0BjsBuJ8C9Bjzj7zasIZrr6qD4quzktjQSYKzvk/edit?usp=sharing">enunciados prescritos</a>
+<a href="https://docs.google.com/document/d/1O_me0BjsBuJ8C9Bjzj7zasIZrr6qD4quzktjQSYKzvk/edit?usp=sharing">problems listed here</a>
 </p>